quicwg/base-drafts/draft-ietf-quic-transport.md

 - Added an error code for server busy signals (#1137)

 - Endpoints now set the connection ID that their peer uses.
 Connection IDs are variable length.
-Removed omit_connection_id and the corresponding short header flag. (#TBD)
+Removed the omit_connection_id transport parameter and the corresponding short header flag. (#1089, #1052, #1146, #1151)

 ## Since draft-ietf-quic-transport-08